Pyroxenium/Basalt/docs/objects/Textfield.md

 This will create a default textfield with the size 10 width and 4 height on position 1 1 (relative to its parent frame), the default background is colors.gray, the default text color is colors.black and the default zIndex is 5.

 A list of all possible functions available for textfields.
-Remember textfield inherits from [object](https://github.com/NoryiE/NyoUI/wiki/Object):
+Remember Textfield inherits from [Object](objects/Object.md)

 ## getLines